UniqueNetwork/unique-chain/README.md

 # Substrate Node Template

-A new SRML-based Substrate node, ready for hacking.
+A new FRAME-based Substrate node, ready for hacking.

 ## Build